SIZE:

 LIFE CYCLE:

-Once the reproductive cells have been released, certain parts of the algae turn white and die.
-Not to worry, the algae will later regenerate from spores.
+Once the reproductive cells have been released, certain parts of the alga turn white and die.
+There is no need to worry, though; the alga will later regenerate from spores.

-Gutweed is a tube-shaped algae with no branching.
-These tubes are long, thin, and filled with air.
+Gutweed is a tube-shaped alga with no branching.
+These tubes are long, thin and filled with air.
 It has a small disk-shaped holdfast from which the tubes grow.

-The color is a somewhat translucent, bright green.
+The colour is a somewhat translucent, bright green.

 Coastal zone, up to 10 m deep.

-Gutweed tolerates variable salinity and can be found in a wide variety of environments: ditches, rocky basins, estuaries, lagoons, marine water, etc. However, it favors calm environments.
+Gutweed tolerates variable salinity and can be found in a wide variety of environments: ditches, rocky basins, estuaries, lagoons, marine water, etc. However, it favours calm environments.

 A multitude of algae

 There are 16 different types of gutweed in the St. Lawrence.
-Gutweed is the most widespread.
+Ulva intestinalis is the most widespread.
 It is found worldwide.

 PREYS: